tusharlikestocode/Toy-Browser/README.md

 # Downloading Web Pages

-We starting Chapter 1 of Web Browser Engineering: Downloading
+We starting Chapter 1 of Web Browser Engineering

 * Step 1: Formatting request URL to find the HTTP Version,host and path
 * Step 2: Initializing a socket and sending request to the required path